tatoMa/tatoMa.github.io/_posts/2019-12-03-javascript-design-pattern.md

 title: Design patterns with Javascript
 subtitle: Everything related to design pattern when using Javascript
 description: >-
-  In software engineering, a design pattern is a reusable solution for commonly occurring problems in software design.
-Design patterns represent the best practices used by the experienced software developers.
+  a design pattern is a reusable solution for commonly occurring problems in software design, it represents the best practices used by the experienced software developers.
 image: >-
   https://images.pexels.com/photos/785418/pexels-photo-785418.jpeg?auto=compress&cs=tinysrgb&dpr=2&h=650&w=940&fit=crop&fm=jpg
 optimized_image: >-